The history of the church of St. Mary the Virgin, Acocks Green

 Another other grave belongs to Philip Perks, a local builder, who died in January 1933.
 In contrast to other graves, his is rather prominent in black marble.
 However its appearance is spoiled somewhat, as it has a corner missing due to wartime bomb damage.
 Some of the other splendid graves are visible here, including the railings surrounding the grave of the Rabone family of Stockfield House.

 In an article for the Sunday Mercury in 1975, the late journalist and historian Vivian Bird, who lived in the area, wrote about the unmarked grave of Frederick Joseph Trevelyan Perceval, next to Philip Perks' grave.
 This man was descended from Spencer Perceval, a British Prime Minister shot dead in the House of Commons in 1812, and was the rightful 10th Earl of Egmont.
-Articles appeared in Birmingham newspapers on 17th and 21st May 1932, after Frederick Perceval's death following a car crash on 16th.
+Articles appeared in Birmingham newspapers on 17th and 21st May 1932, after Frederick Perceval's death on 16th five days after he was involved in a car crash at Cadnam crossroads near Southampton.
 He had moved back to England from Alberta in Canada after the death of his cousin, the 9th Earl.
 He had claimed the earldom and succeeded after legal investigations lasting a year, and had lived a simple life with his son at Avon Castle, Ringwood, in Hampshire.
 "Father and son lived a lonely life at Avon Castle, and washed, cooked and laundered for themselves", the Birmingham Gazette wrote.
 Frederick Perceval was described as the Rancher Earl in the articles.
 Vivian Bird posed the obvious question: why is the grave unmarked?
 There is a fascinating story to tell, which reveals much more of an association of the Perceval family with south Birmingham than has been hitherto recognised.

 Family history researchers will be interested in the index to the Monumental Inscriptions at St Mary's.